The company has a two-tier management structure consisting of the Board of Directors and Executive Management.

 The Board has determined which competencies should be present at the Board.
 The competence profile is reviewed annually by the Board.

-A proposal for nomination of shareholder-elected board members is presented by the Nomination Committee to the Board taking into account required competences as defined by the Board’s competence profile and reflecting the result of the self-evaluation process and the need for integration of new talent and diversity.
-In nominating candidates, the Nomination Committee seeks to achieve a balance between renewal and continuity, and it is Novo Nordisk’s aspiration that a person is not nominated for election or re-election if such board member has been a Novo Nordisk board member for 12 years at the time of the general meeting.
+A proposal for nomination of shareholder-elected Board members is presented by the Nomination Committee to the Board taking into account required competences as defined by the Board’s competence profile and reflecting the result of the Board evaluation process and the need for integration of new talent and diversity.
+In nominating candidates, the Nomination Committee seeks to achieve a balance between renewal and continuity, and it is Novo Nordisk’s aspiration that a person is not nominated for election or re-election if such Board member has been a Novo Nordisk Board member for 12 years at the time of the general meeting.